Applications of topological cyclic homology to algebraic K-theory: `Rationally' is not enough: ,

 \subsection{The algebraic K-theory Novikov conjecture}

-The potential of the B\"okstedt's construction was immediately demonstrated through B\"okstedt, Hsiang and Madsen's successful attack in the late 80's \cite{MR1202133} on the algebraic K-theory version of the Novikov conjecture.
+The potential of B\"okstedt's construction was immediately demonstrated through B\"okstedt, Hsiang and Madsen's successful attack \cite{MR1202133} in the late 80's on the algebraic K-theory version of the Novikov conjecture.
 They prove that the assembly map

 to the K-theory of the integral group ring is rationally injective whenever the group $G$ has finitely generated homology in each dimension.
 To achieve this they define ``topological cyclic homology'' $\TC$.
-This is not just a homotopy orbit/fixed point-type construction applied to $\THH$, but uses deeper equivariant structure akin to Witt-ring constructions in algebra.
-In the much later interpretation \cite{MR3904731} of T.~Nikolaus and P.~Scholze, $\TC$ appears as the homotopy equalizer
+Connes discovered that the Hochschild complex is ``cyclic'' and so (its realization) comes with a natural action by the circle $\T$.
+The same goes for topological Hochschild homology, but $\TC$ is not just a homotopy orbit/fixed point-type construction applied to $\THH$.
+With the explicit construction B\"okstedt gave, there are fairly apparent maps given in terms of restricting equivariant maps to fixed points.
+These restriction maps give a structure on the various fixed point spectra akin to Witt-ring constructions in algebra, a feature of which is captured by saying the $\THH$ is a ``cyclotomic spectrum''.
+The important ushot is a map $\widehat{\Gamma}_1\colon\THH\to\THH^{tC_p}$.
+The actual construction of $\TC$ is somewhat involved, and we cheat by citing the much later interpretation \cite{MR3904731} of T.~Nikolaus and P.~Scholze, where $\TC$ is the homotopy equalizer

-where $\text{can}\colon\THH(A)^{h\T}\to\THH(A)^{t\T}{\:}\widehat{}{\,}$ is the profinite completion of the cofiber of the above mentioned norm map $\Sigma\THH(A)_{h\T}\to\THH(A)^{hT}$ and $\varphi$ is a Frobenius-type map which on a practical level appears since topological Hochschild homology is ``cyclotomic'' (or more generally, smash powers support ``geometric diagonals'').
+where $\text{can}\colon\THH(A)^{h\T}\to\THH(A)^{t\T}{\:}\widehat{}{\,}$ is the profinite completion of the cofiber of the above mentioned norm map $\Sigma\THH(A)_{h\T}\to\THH(A)^{hT}$ and the Frobenius $\varphi$ comes from the cyclotomic structure (or more generally, from the fact that smash powers support ``geometric diagonals'').
 Note that if we ignore the profinite completion and replace $\varphi$ by the trivial map, $\TC(A)$ is replaced by (a suspension of) the orbit spectrum $\THH(A)_{h\T}$ -- the most na\"\i ve definition imaginable of ``topological cyclic homology''.

 The Dennis trace factors over $\TC$ giving rise to the \emph{(cyclotomic) trace}